 Overview Teen Curriculum Description, Instructor Selections, and Applicability.
 The Teen Curriculum Version 2.0 is an Army wide release.
 A continual lifecycle management process will be used on the Teen Curriculum to ensure that After Action Reviews (AARs) from Teen Curriculum deliveries will inform future Teen Curriculum releases.
 For active duty installations, access to the curriculum is granted through CSF2 TCs.
-For the National Guard and Army Reserve, access to the curriculum is granted through HQ CYPCs, Ms. Nadine Moore (nadine.m.moore.civ@mail.mil) and Mr. James Moore (james.p.moore12.civ@mail.mil) for the National Guard, and Ms. Renee Podolec (renee.l.podolec.civ@mail.mil) for the Army Reserve.
+For the National Guard and Army Reserve, access to the curriculum is granted through HQ CYPCs, Ms. Dana Ivory (dana.c.ivory.civ@mail.mil), Ms. Patricia Sowell (patricia.l.sowell.civ@mail.mil) and Mr. James Moore (james.p.moore12.civ@mail.mil) for the National Guard, and Ms. Renee Podolec (renee.l.podolec.civ@mail.mil) for the Army Reserve.
 Access to the Teen Curriculum will be provided on a case-by-case basis and only upon confirming that youth safety requirements have been met (IAW Army Directive 2014-23).
 The DoD Central Adjudication Facility (CAF) is responsible for making favorable suitability determinations in accordance with guidance form the Deputy Assistant Secretary of Defense (Civilian Personnel and Policy).
 The DoD CAF will receive and review results from the Child Care National Agency Check and Inquiries (CNACI) to determine favorability suitability.
 All Teen Curriculum deliveries must include either an MRT instructor with a CNACI clearance, or an MRT instructor partnered with a CNACI approved individual (such as from CYSS or CYPC in the NG and AR).

 a.
 Curriculum Description.
 The Teen Curriculum has been developed by ARD CSF2 for application Army wide, including the Army Reserve, and Army National Guard.
 Enclosure 2 (Teen Curriculum Skills Description) provides a detailed description of the skills presented within the Teen Curriculum.